 - Oatmeal baths

 - Talk to your doctor about what's best for your specific rash.
 For example, corticosteroids are good for poison ivy, oak, and sumac.
-He can prescribe stronger medicines if needed, too.
+They can prescribe stronger medicines if needed, too.

 The rash will often clear up within a few weeks.
 But you'll still be allergic, and the redness and itching could come back if your skin touches the wrong thing.